dewan-ahmed/appsody-actions/README.md

 ## Add continuous integration to your repository using GitHub Actions

-1. From your newly created GitHub repository, go to **Settings > Secret** and add two parameters: `DOCKER_HUB` and `DOCKER_HUB_KEY`.
+1. From your newly created GitHub repository, go to **Settings > Secret** and add two parameters: `DOCKER_HUB_USER` and `DOCKER_HUB_KEY`.
 Use your dockerhub username for the first parameter and dockerhub password for the latter.
 2. Create a new file called `build.yml` in the root of your project folder `/.github/workflows/build.yml`.
-3. Copy the following contents into that file. **Make sure to replace the `--push-url` value with your docker username.
-The repo name will be the name of your Appsody project.**
+3. Copy the following contents into that file. **The repo name will be the name of your Appsody project.**

 ```
 name: Appsody-Actions CI